-The Leptin group studies the mechanisms and forces that determine cell shape in Drosophila and uses the zebrafish to analyse innate immune signalling.
+The Leptin group studies the mechanisms and forces that determine cell shape in Drosophila and uses zebrafish to analyse innate immune signalling.

 Cell shape determination during development